A new approach to rational stable parametrized homotopy theory: Appendix: spectra in (retractive) model categories

 If the adjoint functors in (\ref{ap1}) form a Quillen pair, then the ones in (\ref{ap2}) and (\ref{ap3}) do as well \cite[Prop.~2.2(ii)]{li}.
 Also, by \cite[Prop.~2.2(i)]{li}, the change of base (\ref{ap4}) is always Quillen.
 Moreover, if $f$ is a weak equivalence and $\quic$ is proper, then (\ref{ap4}) is a Quillen equivalence.
 This is a particular instance of \cite[Prop.~3.1(a)(i) and (ii)]{li} or \cite[Prop.~2.5 and Rem.~2.6]{rezk}

 As for the stabilization of retractive model categories, let $\quic$ be a left proper combinatorial model category endowed with a Quillen pair of endofunctors $\sus\dashv\lup$ and let $c\in\quic$.
-By the above presentation we have an induced Quillen pair of endofunctors $\sus_{\sslash c}\dashv\lup_{\sslash c}$ in $\quicr$, which we denote simply by $\sus_c\dashv\lup_c$.
+By the preceding discussion we have an induced Quillen pair of endofunctors $\sus_{\sslash c}\dashv\lup_{\sslash c}$ in $\quicr$, which we denote simply by $\sus_c\dashv\lup_c$.
 In view of \S\ref{specmod} we introduce the following:

 \begin{definition} The data $(\quicr,\sus_c\dashv\lup_c)$ define a left proper combinatorial projective and stable model structures on $\spec(\quicr)$ which will be denoted by $\spec_c(\quic)$, or simply $\spec_c$ when there is no risk of confusion. \end{definition}